-In the grand tradition of proud, but awkward and uncool moms the world over, I’m so very pleased to announce to you that my 23-year-old son has bought his first car.
+In the grand tradition of proud, yet awkward and uncool moms the world over, I’m so very pleased to announce to you that my son has bought his first car.

 And then I got the even wiser idea to ask for your help.
 It takes a village, ya’ know!